-- CG 4.3.20 Classifications to provide the "document" used to apply the TTR costing methodology. - CG 4.3.21 Upon processing expenses through the costing system, the outputs will consist of direct and overhead costs only for the Teaching and Training product. - CG 4.3.22 Costing Practitioners should ensure that any offsets or adjustments are specified as per Standard RR-R Matching Production and Cost Reconciliation to Source Data.
+- CG 4.3.20 Classifications to provide the 'document' used to apply the teaching, training and research costing methodology. - CG 4.3.21 Upon processing expenses through the costing system, the outputs will consist of direct and overhead costs only for the teaching and training product. - CG 4.3.22 Costing practitioners should ensure that any offsets or adjustments are specified as per Standard 6.2 Reconciliation to Source Data.